DISPATCHES FROM EXOTIC LANDS

 Book Early

 Right now we are experiencing the calm before the storm.
-Demand is expected to rise abruptly when travel restrictions are lifted but until that point the forward-planners among us have their pick of dates, accommodation and early bird special offers.
+Demand is expected to rise abruptly when travel restrictions are lifted but until that point, the forward planners among us have their pick of dates, accommodation and early bird special offers.

-Understand risk (the lack of!)
+Understand the Risk (the lack of!) for Travel in 2021

-Utilise specials
+Utilise Specials

-Use a travel agent
+Use a Travel Agent

 When travel returns there will still be a desire to avoid crowds and strangers.
-As a result small scale accommodation in remote locations will be in hot demand but since these spots tend to have very few beds, they will fill up quickly.
+As a result, small-scale accommodation in remote locations will be in hot demand but since these spots tend to have very few beds, they will fill up quickly.
 Unless you want to wait two or three years for your wilderness holiday, we suggest you prioritise it.
 The city break can wait…

-Linger longer
+Linger Longer

-There will be a temptation to ‘make up for lost time’ by jam-packing your holiday itinerary, but our advice is to choose your destination carefully so that it offers all that you need, and stay put.
-There is joy to be had in unpacking and putting down roots, and of course reducing movement between destinations also means less time in busy hubs and a reduction in the carbon footprint of your travels to boot.
+There will be a temptation to ‘make up for lost time’ by jam-packing your holiday itinerary, but our advice is to choose your destination carefully so that it offers all that you need and stay put.
+There is joy to be had in unpacking and putting down roots, and of course, reducing movement between destinations also means less time in busy hubs and a reduction in the carbon footprint of your travels to boot.

-Call us to start planning and be first out of the traps – 020 9327 0666.
+Call us to plan your travel in 2021 and be first out of the traps – 020 9327 0666.

 See you out there.